 REVIEWED BY: Dr Lenera, Official HCF Critic

-In my review for Jamaica Inn I mentioned that Rebecca had been planned as Hitchcock’s first American film for some time.
-He himself wrote the first script with his secretary Joan Harrison and Philip MacDonald, but it departed greatly from the novel, calling the nameless narrator Daphne, adding much humour, action and some strange addition like a mad grandmother in the west wing of Manderley [as if Rebecca wasn’t enough like Jane Eyre already, and similarities to Carolina Nabuco’s The Successor and Edwina L. MacDonald’s Blind Windows actually led to MacDonald suing the studio].
-Selznick rejected it and another more faithful version was written, mostly by Robert E. Sherwood and Michael Hogan, though it retained the alteration of Mrs Danvers to a much more mysterious character.
-Selznick wanted Ronald Colman, but he didn’t want to star in a “woman-starring vehicle” so refused, but then Laurence Olivier became ‘hot’ after Wuthering Heights.
+Rebecca had been planned as Hitchcock’s first American film even before Jamaica Inn.
+He himself wrote the first script with his secretary Joan Harrison and Philip MacDonald, but it departed greatly from the novel, calling the nameless narrator Daphne, adding much humour, action and some strange addition like a mad grandmother in the west wing of Manderley [as if Rebecca wasn’t enough like Jane Eyre already, while similarities to Carolina Nabuco’s The Successor and Edwina L. MacDonald’s Blind Windows actually led to MacDonald suing the studio].
+Selznick rejected it and another more faithful version was written by Robert E. Sherwood and Michael Hogan, though it retained the alteration of Mrs Danvers to a much more mysterious character.
+Selznick wanted Ronald Colman, but he didn’t want to star in a “woman-starring vehicle” so refused, but then Laurence Olivier became hot after Wuthering Heights.
 He wanted his girlfriend Vivien Leigh as his co-star and Selznick wanted Olivia de Havilland, but unknown Joan Fontaine won the part.
-Hitchcock exaggerated Olivier’s dislike of her to everyone’s supposed dislike of her to enhance Fontaine’s performance.
+Hitchcock exaggerated Olivier’s dislike of her to everyone’s supposed dislike of her to enhance her performance.
 The final section had to be re-written because the Production Code forbade someone from getting away with murder, so it became accidental death.
-Selznick’s preoccupation with Gone With The Wind meant he didn’t interfere as much as he normally did, though he hated the way Hitchcock filmed.
-The usual Hollywood way was to ‘cover’ a scene in several ways so it could be reshaped different ways in the editing room, but Hitchcock just shot what he had planned, meaning that there was only one way it could be cut together – his way.
+Selznick’s preoccupation with Gone With The Wind meant he didn’t interfere as much as normal, though he hated the way Hitchcock filmed.
+The usual Hollywood method was to ‘cover’ a scene in several ways so it could be reshaped different ways in the editing room, but Hitchcock just shot what he had planned, meaning that there was only one way it could be cut together – his way.
 Selznick did do some minor reshoots.
 Rebecca went to be a big commercial and critical hit.
 Nominated for eleven Oscars, it won two, Best Picture and Cinematography.
 Yes, you read that right.
 Hitchcock didn’t get Best Director, and he never did in his long career.